comharris/readme/drafts/interviewer-guide.md

 Executive candidates should ideally come through the networks of the leadership teams, board or advisors, ideally from someone with hands-on working experience.
 Second best is from a strong executive recruiter with both a high quality network and candidates placed who are similar to the role we're looking to fill.

+Relationships with top exec recruiters are important and long term.
+They are experts in their fields and have seen more candidates than anyone.

 ## Process

 The hiring process for a new exec should include: